 Change in job numbers by sector:

-Note: Other sectors change by less than approximately 100 jobs.
+Note: Other sectors change by approximately 100 jobs or less.

 We shared our 20-year population and employment projections to City Council on January 28, 2019.
 Thanks to local media outlets for sharing this information.